dbaudio-soundscape/db-Soundscape-AAX-Console-Plugin-for-AVID-S6L/README.md

 ### Known Issues

-#### Reaper: Automation envelopes can only be recorded when the Plug-in's GUI window is open.

-* The only current workaround is to leave all Plug-in windows open when recording envelopes.

 #### Avid S6L: Input and Mapping do not change reliably when loading showfiles or snapshots.

 * This can occur when only Input or Mapping have changed, but all other parameters (such as X/Y, Spread, etc.) in the showfile or snapshot being loaded are identical to the current values.
 * When storing a showfile or snapshot after having only changed the Input or Mapping, nudge one of the other parameters to ensure that a change is registered when loading it later.